Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Collective model

-The corresponding measurement noise is shown in Fig.~\ref{figAnalysisCollective}(c).
-Interestingly, it resembles the noise for the semiclassical approach shown in Fig.~\ref{figAnalysisCollective}(c), Yet, it features a narrow peak within the central dip around $B_{\text{z}}=0$.
-More importantly, the overall noise for all $\left| B_{\text{z}} \right|$ is three orders of magnitudes larger than for the semiclassical description, which is a consequence of the collective character of the dissipation in Eq.~\eqref{eq:collectiveMasterEquation}.
-It allows for the generation of correlations between the atoms, which overall increase the noise.
+The measurement noise in Fig.~\ref{figAnalysisCollective}(b) disagrees from the semiclassical measurement noise in Fig.~\ref{figSemiclassicalModel}(b), as we consider here $\hat n_{-}$ instead of $\hat n_{\text{rot},-}$.
+Crucially, the overall noise for $\left| B_{\text{z}} \right|\approx 0$ is three orders of magnitudes larger than for the semiclassical description due to the collective character of the dissipation in Eq.~\eqref{eq:collectiveMasterEquation} generating correlations between the atoms.
+The SNR $\mathcal S_{B_{\text{z} }}^{(n_{-} )} $ in Fig.~\ref{figAnalysisCollective}(c) is significantly smaller close to $B_{\text{z}}\approx 0$ as compared to Fig.~\ref{figSemiclassicalModel}(c).
+Intriguingly, the collective QFI is different from its semiclassical counterpart as it features a maximum at $ B_{\text{z}} = 0$, ensuring the validity of the QCRB.
+For this reason, we do not carry out an analysis of the corresponding four-level system.

-In Fig.~\ref{figAnalysisCollective}(d), we analyze the quantum Fisher information $\mathcal I_{B_{\text{z} }}^{(Q)}$ and the signal-to-noise ratio $\mathcal S_{B_{\text{z} }}^{(n_{\text{rot},-} )} $.
-The shape of $\mathcal S_{B_{\text{z} }}^{(n_{\text{rot},-} )} $ is reminiscent of the one in the semiclassical description, except for the sharp decrease around $\mu B_{\text{z}} = \pm 0.25 \,\text{MHz}$, which is a consequence of the two extrema in Fig.~\ref{figSemiclassicalModel}(b).
-Intriguingly, the quantum Fisher information in the collective model is different from its semiclassical counterpart in Fig.~\ref{figAnalysisCollective}(d).
-In particular, the collective description predicts a maxima in the quantum Fisher information at $ B_{\text{z}} = 0$, ensuring the validity of the Cramer-Rao bound.